CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

 |1|Unspecified|

 Notice after the `SELECT` that we need to either include the column(s) which appear in the GROUP BY, or use an aggregate function over the other column(s).
-For example, this would fail because `community_board` isn't in an aggregate or the `GROUP BY`:
+For example, the following would fail because `community_board` isn't in an aggregate or the `GROUP BY`:

 {% highlight sql %}
 SELECT